kimyt511/itrust2/README.md

 - Each sub-team writes User Stories of the assigned UCs before Sunday(10/29) 10PM.
     - Team3 completes newly proposed UC.
 - 재현, 태헌, 호재: Prepare presentation before Tuesday(10/31)

+### Meeting#4 (2023-10-30)
+What we did:
+- Based on the work we had done in the google docs, we create [UC23.md](https://34.64.100.199/team4se/itrust2/-/blob/main/UC23(UC_proposal).md?ref_type=heads) in the same format as other UCs.
+- Create User_Story.md for each team and neatly organize each user story and its basic scenario.
+- Create [google slides](https://docs.google.com/presentation/d/1tC3bB02xBQjqlFD9e0CbPNYj5uUtUy4dsA_H0H2TqCg/edit?usp=sharing) to present what we have done during iteration 1.

+Next Meeting: Decide after the presentation.